Founder and Executive Director

 EdGE Co-Founder and Program Director

-Steve likes to be framed by mountains, as in the Amnye Machen range where he taught, the Akwapim-Togo range where he assisted a mobile clinic, the Heklugjá fissure where he farmed, the Piemonte Alps where he couchsurfed, the Seven Devils where he honeymooned, and the Appalachians where he continues to take refuge from the U.S. eastern seaboard.
-He graduated from the College of William & Mary having majored in Marketing and Environmental Science.
-Steve co-founded Omprakash EdGE and currently serves as EdGE Program Director while also pursuing a graduate degree in the Global Environmental Health department at Emory University's Rollins School of Public Health.
+Steve likes to be framed by mountains, as in the Amnye Machen range where he researched indoor air quality, the Akwapim-Togo range where he assisted a mobile clinic, the Heklugjá fissure where he farmed, the Piemonte Alps where he couchsurfed, the Seven Devils where he honeymooned, and the Appalachians where he continues to take refuge from the U.S. eastern seaboard.
+He graduated from Emory University with an MPH in Global Environmental Health and the College of William & Mary with a BBA in Marketing and Environmental Science.
+Steve co-founded Omprakash EdGE and currently serves as EdGE Program Director.
+In his spare time, he'll probably be playing guitar or crafting a woodworking piece.

 Chief Technology Officer